"We travel not to escape life, but for life not to escape us." - anonymous

 • Information: Grande-Traversee-Alpes

-• Wild and magnificent, Route des Grandes Alpes is a legendary mountain road running from the mountains to the sea, across the French Alps.
-This fabulous route takes you from lake Leman (near Geneva) to the Mediterranean (Nice- French Rivera) climbing 16 passes that are among the highest in the Alps.
+• Wild and stunning, the Route des Grandes Alpes is a famous mountain road that goes from the mountains to the sea across the French Alps.
+It runs from Lake Geneva to the Mediterranean near Nice, crossing 16 of the highest mountain passes in the Alps.

 List of Mountains Passes: <Col d'Eze> <Col d'Izoard> <Col de Castillon>